-- The FDA works alongside drug companies to minimize the risk of errors that potentially can result from poor product design or similar-looking labeling or packaging.
+- The FDA works alongside drug companies to minimize errors due to poor product design or similar-looking packaging.

-- Each month, the FDA evaluates over a thousand reports of medication errors to determine the reason for the error.
+- The FDA evaluates over 1000 reports of medication errors to determine the reason for the error.

 - The FDA informs the public about medication error prevention though numerous outreach programs.

-There are certain steps you can take to protect yourself against the risks of prescription error.
-In particular, you should:
+To protect yourself against the risks of prescription error, you should: